 - In 2003, Becket filed a friend-of-the-court brief in Locke v.
 Davey, a case regarding the constitutionality of a policy forbidding students in Washington from using state-funded scholarships for degrees in devotional theology.
 Concluding that the Washington law in question was not a Blaine Amendment, the Court unfortunately ruled in favor of the state.

 - In 1999, Becket filed a friend-of-the-court brief in Mitchell v.
-Helms, a case regarding the constitutionality of a federal aid program that benefitted both public and private schools.
+Helms, a case regarding the constitutionality of a federal aid program that benefited both public and private schools.
 The Supreme Court ultimately reversed the decision of the U.S. Court of Appeals for the Fifth Circuit, which had wrongly concluded that the program violated the Establishment Clause by including religiously affiliated private schools.

 Other Blaine cases: